5 things for September 12: Irma's path of destruction

 Dismal training records

-The two US Navy destroyers involved in deadly collisions in the Pacific both had lengthy records of failure to fulfill key training requirements, CNN has learned.
+The two US Navy destroyers involved in deadly collisions in the Pacific this summer both had lengthy records of failure to fulfill key training requirements, CNN has learned.

 Brexit bill